The Queen of Romance Illustrations

-Not only did Duillo have a great rapport with the models who posed for her acrylic-based paintings, but she was also often close friends with the authors, such as the late Bertrice Small.
+Duillo had a great rapport with the models who posed for the photographs she would then transform into acrylic-based paintings.
+She was also often close friends with the authors, such as the late Bertrice Small and Janelle Taylor.

 Duillo understood and appreciated the nature of the campy, pulpy books her artwork graced and it shows she had a blast working on them.

 Sadly, she passed away on July 30, 2021, at the age of 93.